matiaskotlik/hyli-bot/README.md

 General purpose discord bot for me and my friends.

-- Runs on python3
+- Runs on Python 3
-- Using discord.py API wrapper to talk to discord
+- Using `discord.py` API wrapper to talk to discord
-- pymongo/MongoDB for some bot functions that use a database
+- `pymongo`/MongoDB is used for some bot functions that use a database
-- Pillow for other bot functions that manipulate images
+- The python `Pillow` library is used for other bot functions that manipulate images
-- ffmpeg for some voice related things
+- `ffmpeg` for some voice related things

+# Deployment

+The bot itself currently lives in a heroku app that clones from github and restarts itself whenever I push to main, so changes are easy to make.

+The database is on MongoDB Atlas.
+Their free plan has a 512MB limit on the database size and I haven't even hit 100KB yet after years of use.

+To run the bot yourself just set the environment variables `DATABASE_URL` and `BOT_TOKEN` (or put them in a .env file in the root of the project) and run `python3 src/main.py`

 # Usage: